hapax/hapax.github.io/assets/simple-physics.md

 toolset is calculus and its tributaries; before then, students must settle for the weakest possible caricatures of natural law and physical reasoning.
-Similarly, applications and experiments are often deemed too difficult to approach quantitatively, even though these are the lifeblood of the physical sciences!
+Similarly, application and experiment are often deemed too difficult to approach quantitatively, even though these are the lifeblood of the physical sciences!
 Both assertions are nonsense, as the examples above